aws-samples/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/hr-assistant/documentation/deployment-guide.md

 4. Select the checkboxes next to the Titan Image Generator G1 model, Titan Text Premier G1 model.
 5. Select Save changes to request access.
 The changes may take several minutes to take place.
 6. If your request is successful, the Access status changes to Access granted.

+Next, we cover how to associate a Knowledge Bases to the created Agent.

 ---

 ### 4. Knowledge Base